bseeger/fcrepo-sample-dataset-tests/README.md

     bin_path =  bin_dir

+The extention to use in looking for files:

+    ext = .nt

 #### Config: ```fedora1``` section

 The location of the fedora4 server:

     baseUri = http://localhost:8080

-The prefix used by the fedora4 system:

-    prefix = /fcrepo/rest

-For a system with authentication turned on, the following are needed:
+For a system with authentication turned on, the following are needed :

-    user = fedoraAdmin
-    password = fedoraAdmin
+    auth = username:password